RojanSapkota/MindScribe/README.md

 **Backend**:
 - Python (Flask or FastAPI)
 - Whisper API for speech-to-text
-- GPT (via OpenAI or OpenRouter) for responses
+- GPT (via OpenAI/Groq) for responses
-- Firebase/Supabase for auth & storage (optional)
+- MongoDB for storage (optional)

 ---